Yangli0505/mdp-representation/policy.md

 ## Decision Tree

 A policy π(s) can also be represented with a decision tree, which has a more compact representation by exploiting context-specific independencies.
+Decision trees allow us to calculate the values of the minimum set of variables needed to define the next action to execute.
+Such property can be important when the policy is run in an environment where calculating the value of a variable has a cost.

 Figure 4.5 shows the representation of an optimal policy using decision tree and the leaf nodes of the decisision tree are actions.